 After completing Life of Fly 2, we got curious and pulled up TheXboxHub’s original review of Life of Fly.
 We didn’t personally review it, so we were eager to see the verdict.
 It got a respectable 3/5, if you’re interested, and the reviewer said nice things: “If you’re after something different, then you can’t go wrong with a bit of Life of Fly.”
-Everyone deserves their own opinion, but having played Life of Fly 2 and then returned to Life of Fly 1, our opinion is that is unmitigated pants.
+Everyone deserves their own opinion, but having played Life of Fly 2 and then returned to Life of Fly 1, our (my personal) opinion is that is unmitigated pants.
 You can definitely go wrong with a bit of Life of Fly.

 It’s not that we’ve got anything against walking simulators, which Life of Fly 2 essentially is.
 Some of our favourite games of the past five years have come from the genre: games like Firewatch, Everybody Goes to the Rapture and What Remains of Edith Finch? are all absolute gold, and deserve to be talked about for generations.
 We don’t need to question if something is a ‘game’ when it delivers something so enthralling and affecting.

 While Life of Fly 2 casts you as a fly, and therefore isn’t ‘walking’ per se, it ticks all the other boxes.
 You are moving through an environment to a floating checkpoint, where a morsel of story is offered up, and then you’re moving to the next floating checkpoint.
 Half of the enjoyment supposedly comes from the scenery, which you are meant to admire as you travel round.
 There’s no conflict, high-score or ability to fail: just a story that has a beginning, middle and end.